rudyzhou2/server/docs/configuration.rst

 +++++++

 A dataset may contain details regarding samples.
-This directory contains JSON files which map to the protocol definition for BioSamples.
+This directory contains JSON files which map to the protocol definition for BioSamples and Individuals.

 +++++++
 Example